-(I) Medical and Dental Leave

-- (1) The employee is required whenever possible to give reasonable notice to their Employer of medical/dental appointments. - (2) Where it is not possible to schedule a medical and/or dental appointment for an employee or dependant member of the employee's immediate family outside regularly scheduled working hours, reasonable time off shall be permitted, but if absence, is over two hours, it shall be charged to the employee's special leave entitlement. - (m) Court appearance for hearing of an employee's child one day.
+- (I) Medical and Dental Leave - (1) The employee is required whenever possible to give reasonable notice to their Employer of medical/dental appointments. - (2) Where it is not possible to schedule a medical and/or dental appointment for an employee or dependant member of the employee's immediate family outside regularly scheduled working hours, reasonable time off shall be permitted, but if absence, is over two hours, it shall be charged to the employee's special leave entitlement. - (m) Court appearance for hearing of an employee's child one day. - (n) For Indigenous workers, up to five days paid leave annually for ceremonial, cultural, and spiritual events.